gduncan2/gduncan2/README.md

 ### Hi there 👋

-I am Grant Duncan, a sophomore computer engineering student at the University of Illinois at Urbana Champaign
+I am Grant Duncan, a Junior Computer Engineering student at the University of Illinois at Urbana Champaign

 he/him